-H. External Rates – UBIT – If an external rate is established, discuss with the Cost Analyst to determine if there is a potential UBIT (unrelated business income tax) impact.
+H. External Rates – UBIT – If an external rate is established, discuss with the Assistant Director of Cost Accounting and Analysis to determine if there is a potential UBIT (unrelated business income tax) impact.
 If it is determined that a potential UBIT impact exists, please contact Gayle Chapman, Assistant Controller, at email@example.com to discuss next steps relating to UBIT.

 I. What is a Recharge Center? – Generally, these are departmental units which provide goods and services, primarily to University departments, for a fee.
 These have total annual budgets of $50,000 or less.
 Billing rates may generally include only direct costs.